Nuh-Uh, This Is Not Obama's Official Presidential Portrait

 However, a spokesperson for the former president told BuzzFeed News that this is NOT Obama's official White House portrait.

-The work appears to be by a Dutch artist named Edwin van den Dikkenberg.
+The work is by a Dutch artist named Edwin van den Dikkenberg.

-The artist did not immediately respond to request for comment from BuzzFeed News.
+"I'm very pleased to hear that my portrait of Barack Obama appeared on Twitter!" he wrote in an email to BuzzFeed News.
+"I wish I had the opportunity to paint the official portrait but that's not the case."

+The artist said he’s flattered that people thought his work, which is for sale, was the official presidential portrait.

 The user whose tweet went viral, J.A.
 Boyd, told BuzzFeed News he took "no credit" for the mistake, having seen the photo on Facebook first.